Design Constraints for a Commercial Version of Catchup

 - silicone?
 I’ve never seen a game board made of silicone, but I’ve seen it look/feel really good in various kitchen utensils.
 Could *all* the components be made from silicone?
 I’m out of my depth here.

 - a hybrid: cardboard board with some kind of polymer ridges applied neatly on top.
+Example: the most recent edition of Blockers?

 - If the board is to be folded, the ridges on the board could conceivably interfere with the folding.
 Perhaps there can be board sections that assemble like giant puzzle pieces to avoid this problem?
 Examples of games which use this technique: Rampage, Carcassonne: The Castle.